techidaily/site-facebook/source/_posts/assessing-the-value-of-online-dislikes.md

  How can you not have a dislike button if it's an integral part of the platform?

  Since its inception, Reddit has had both up and downvote buttons.
 People use the downvote to share that the post was bad, unoriginal, stolen, doesn't fit the topic, or for a myriad of other reasons.
-Reddit without downvotes wouldn't be Reddit at all, and[users love the platforms](https://www.makeuseof.com/reasons-reddit-best-social-media-platform/) as is.
+Reddit without downvotes wouldn't be Reddit at all, and [users love the platforms](https://www.makeuseof.com/reasons-reddit-best-social-media-platform/) as is.

  Going on Reddit today, you'll find that it has hidden the exact count of the downvote button, like YouTube.
 But, it has also hidden the count of the upvote one.
 You can still click whichever button you want to, but you won't see the exact separate count of the upvotes and downvotes.
 Instead, you get the sum total of both hovering in the middle.